thinframe/karma/README.md

 ##What is the problem with the current generation?

-To explain the current problem let me start with simple introduction on how PHP websites work:
+To explain the current problem let me start with simple description on how PHP websites work:

 1. A user makes a request from his browser to a certain website that is running using PHP
 2. The HTTP server accept that request and handle it in different ways: